jasonrightmyer/data-sharing-plans-vault/Berry, Sarah/AHRQ Project - Resource Sharing Plan.md

 **C.        Metadata, other relevant data, and associated documentation:**

-The study protocols and statistical analysis plans will be made available to facilitate interpretation, including  a record of changes made and the accompanying rationale.
+All documentation to be made publicly available will include the study protocol, analysis plan, sample informed consent, survey forms, and data dictionary.
+Each variable in the data dictionary will include the variable name, a brief description of the variable, the question number and question text from the questionnaire when appropriate, the variable label, value labels, and standard codes for missing values, including codes for non-applicable, “don’t know,” and refusal.
+This documentation will be provided in portable document format (PDF) or related content-types as appropriate to facilitate interoperability (e.g. Excel, CSV, etc.).
+We aim to make the study methods, results, and analyses reproducible.

 **Element 2: Related Tools, Software and/or Code:**

 Datasets will be provided in common data formats including .sas7bdat data storage or transport format (XPORT) files for SAS (SAS Institute, Cary, NC) and comma-delimited datasets.
 While SAS is not open-source software, there are several freely available software packages for reading .sas7bdat datasets into other statistical programs, including the _haven_ package1 for the R Statistical Computing Environment.2 Due to the nature of the datasets we will analyze, data management is performed in SAS, which is able to more effectively handle data management tasks that must be completed to make the data analysis-ready.
 Once analysis-ready, statistical analyses and data visualization may be conducted using R software.
+Additionally, the code used for the data preprocessing and data analysis will be shared via GitHub repository to support replication of the analyses and reuse of the implemented methods.

 **Element 3: Standards:**